Hadeeqaa/QuotesAPI/README.md

 # Quotes API
-a quotes randomizer that shows a number of quotes based on the number selected.
+a quotes randomizer that shows a list of quotes based on the number selected.

 ## Features
 - get a quote or list of quotes randomly